In this Article

 In most cases, a fever with no other signs or symptoms is harmless to your baby.
 This, however, could change if the fever is extremely high.
 A high fever could lead to potential growth or developmental defects, miscarriages, a potential weakened immune system for the child, brain damage, and susceptibility to infections.

 Most of the common treatments for fever can be treated with rest.
-If there is an infection, however, doctors may prescribe a course of antibiotics.
+However, if there is an infection, doctors may prescribe a course of antibiotics.
 Most of the conditions mentioned above can be treated with a combination of medication and rest.
 Here are a few ways the doctors may treat the more serious causes of fever during pregnancy:

 1. Treatment of Fever in Case of Septic Abortion